 I encountered many wonderful and interesting sounds.
 The Zoom H6 stereo microphone is one of my favourite possessions!
 I use this compact and powerful device all the time to record the piano, or my choir, The Australian Voices.
 I used the H6 to record the sounds of the ship, of cargo groaning on deck in the wind, of the ship breaking the ice, of snow and ice on Antarctica melting, and wind brushing snow crystals on Reeve Hill.
 I edited these recordings into tracks which will play out of a speaker during the performance.
 I really enjoy blending recorded sound with ‘classical’ ensembles – often it’s hard to discern what is recorded and what is live.

 I composed little sketches every day in my cute miniature Moleskine notation book.
 Then each afternoon I worked at realising the sketches into orchestral music.
 After a five weeks, In all I composed about thirty-five minutes of music, though I only used twenty four minutes for the completed symphony.
 Composing music is like exercising a muscle: ideas beget ideas, and the more one works at it, the easier it becomes.
 Some of the music I composed was a direct depiction of landscapes and colours; other parts are more abstract musical ideas I happened to think of‘while in Antarctica.

 One of my most vivid experiences was the sight when we first entered the sea ice: a vast landscape, so white it hurts to look at.
 I depicted this in a movement called ‘Infinite Monochrome’.

 Sea sickness was an unwelcome guest on the ship: some days brought with them a six-to-eight meter swell, which made it impossible to sleep.
 On such days the only relief was to take a dose of Phenergan and lie horizontal to ride out the drowsiness.
-This got a bit depressing after a few days – humans need sleep.
+This got a bit depressing after some days – humans need sleep.